This post was updated in June 2020.

 Flight from Manila to Palawan + bus/minivan from Puerto Princesa to El Nido

-Once you have arrived in Puerto Princesa you can take a bus or a minivan to El Nido.
+Once you have arrived in Puerto Princesa you can take a bus or a minivan to the town of El Nido.
 We did both, we took a bus on the way there and traveled back by minivan.

 Puerto Princesa – El Nido by bus

-- Duration: our bus trip took 8 hours plus 3 hours waiting time, so 11 in total.
+• Duration: our bus trip took 8 hours (travel time) plus 3 hours of waiting time, so 11 in total.

 El Nido – Puerto Princesa by minivan

-Click here to book a minivan transfer between Puerto Princesa and El Nido (or vice versa) online.
+Book a minivan transfer between Puerto Princesa and El Nido

 Neither the bus nor the minivan journey was particularly comfortable and both involved a lot of waiting and stopping along the way.